Ngā Mahere, whakaaetanga me ngā rīpoata mō Waiheke

 The Waiheke Local Board Plan is the guiding document for the local board, and is its strategic three-year plan to outline the communities' priorities and preferences.

 Local board plans guide local board activity, funding and investment decisions.
 They also influence local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), the council’s 10-year Budget (Long-term Plan) and the annual budgets.

-We are starting the process to create our plan for the next three years.
-You can join the discussion on the Waiheke Local Board plan 2020 site.
+The local board has agreed on the plan for 2020.
+Read more about the discussion on the Waiheke Local Board plan 2020 site.

 Get a copy of previous plans